-Drive out towards the Townsville Dump on Hervey Range Road and turn left down Granite Vale Road; it's the only road just before Rupertswood.
+Drive out towards Rupertswood on Hervey Range Road and turn left down Granite Vale Road; it's the only road on the left just before Rupertswood.
 Once you reach the large 1000 kva power lines, turn left and follow the dirt track all the way to the locked gate & fence line.
-If you have a low clearence vehicle, you can leave the car here otherwise continue right up the 4WD track to the base of the first Sentinel.
+If you have a low clearance vehicle, you can leave the car here otherwise continue right up the 4WD track to the base of the first Sentinel.

 The walk-in is uphill, loose in sections, overgrown and difficult to follow at night; Over the last years being frequented by rock climbers, there is now a noticeable, rough path trampled up to the first campsite.

 The weather at Frederick Peak is similar to the rest of Townsville.
 There isn't any water up there for almost all of the year but if you're very lucky, there may be a little stream; after some long and heavy rain, there will be a trickle down a small creek bed between the South Sentinel and Fredericks Peak.
 The wet season lies between December to March.
 Summer can be extremely hot, so carry plenty of water and I would recommend at least 2 liters of water per person per day in Winter.